COMBINE-lab/oarfish/docs/index.md

 Usage: oarfish [OPTIONS] --alignments <ALIGNMENTS> --output <OUTPUT>

 Options:
-  -a, --alignments <ALIGNMENTS>  path to the file containing the input alignments -o, --output <OUTPUT>          location where output quantification file should be written -t, --threads <THREADS>        maximum number of cores that the oarfish can use to obtain binomial probability [default: 1]
+      --quiet                    be quiet (i.e. don't output log messages that aren't at least warnings) --verbose                  be verbose (i.e. output all non-developer logging messages) -a, --alignments <ALIGNMENTS>  path to the file containing the input alignments -o, --output <OUTPUT>          location where output quantification file should be written -t, --threads <THREADS>        maximum number of cores that the oarfish can use to obtain binomial probability [default: 1]